vincenttjia/terraform-aws-iam-role/README.md

 Usage
 -----

 This module will only create an IAM Role and its Trust Relationships policy document.
-You need to attach your own poliy document outside the module.
+You need to attach your own Permission policy document outside the module.

-To use a particular type of supported role, you can go into `modules` folder and read `README.md` at each subfolde for more detailed information.
+To use a particular type of supported role, you can go into `modules` folder and read `README.md` at each subfolder for more detailed information.

-To understand better on how to implement this module, you can go into `examples` folder and try to execute them.
+To understand better on how to implement this module, you can go into `examples` folder and try them.

 Modules
 --------